keeperofthenecklace/movieDB/README.md

 m.graph(type: :bar, name: 'vote_length')
 ```

-When plotting a graph, you need specify the type and the name you wish to save the file.
+When plotting a graph, you need to specify the type of graph and the name you wish to save it.

 In the example below, we graph a Bar Chart and save it as vote_length.

-The file is saved as a HTML document in your local directory.
+Note: The file is saved as a HTML document in your local directory.

 ![Alt text](https://github.com/keeperofthenecklace/movieDB/blob/master/images/sampbar.png?raw=true "Bar Graph")